trustcrypto/documentation-theme-jekyll/pages/mydoc/pdguide.md

 ![](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/pref.png)

 {% include note.html content="This ensures that after a factory default occurs there is not a way of determining what edition of firmware had been previously loaded on the device.
 This also requires re-loading the firmware through the OnlyKey app." %}

+## Plausible Deniability FAQ

+Q - Is it believable that my OnlyKey only has one profile (only 12 slots used)?
+A - We actually sell quite a few [international travel edition Onlykeys](https://onlykey.io/products/onlykey-international-travel-edition-w-stealth-black-case?variant=8661476737068) so yes it is believable that you are using one of these.
+Even if you did not purchase an International Travel Edition Onlykey it is plausible that you have one because you can download and load the [international travel edition firmware here](https://github.com/trustcrypto/OnlyKey-Firmware/releases).
+People buy these when they live in or want to travel places where strong encryption may be banned.

+Q - Why not just give an adversary your self-destruct PIN?
+A - If you are not concerned with plausible deniability then yes the self-destruct pin would be fine.
+The adversary would obviously know that this was intentional.

+Q - Wouldn't it be possible for an adversary to brute force the primary profile PIN by trying 9 pins and then entering the secondary profile pin?
+A - When using a plausible deniability profile there is a counter that counts how many failed login attempts since the last primary profile login.
+You have a maximum of 20 failed attempts since the last successful login to the primary profile.
+Once that is reached the primary profile hash is deleted, essentially the primary profile is gone forever.

 {% include links.html %}